Interbank Lending

 Why It Matters for Markets

 The health of the interbank market is a critical barometer of financial system stability.
 When banks freely lend to each other at or near the target rate, the financial system is functioning normally.
-When interbank lending freezes or rates spike dramatically above the target (as in September-October 2008), it signals a fundamental breakdown in trust between financial institutions.
+If interbank lending freezes or rates spike dramatically above the target (as in September-October 2008), it signals a fundamental breakdown in trust between financial institutions.

 The Shift to Ample Reserves